Avoiding Tourist Traps

 The tourist traps that China Highlights will help you to avoid are the large souvenir retail outlets that are usually included as a compulsory and wearily tolerated part of standard Chinese group tours, and from which the guide will get a commission.
 Products sold often include tea and tea sets, pearls, jade, Chinese paintings and calligraphy, traditional calligraphy sets, silk, rugs, and other more localized specialties.

-This is all very well if you find these products interesting or want to buy something to take home, but if you are not interested let us know and China Highlights will make sure you do not waste your time by going there.
 If you have a particular product that you are interested in, let us know and we could arrange a guided tour of the best places to buy.
 Always remember to bargain, or even better get someone Chinese to bargain for you!
 Our guides may be able to help you.
+If you would like to buy something from China on your tour with our help, you will need to sign a disclaimer releasing your tour guide to recommend the best places to buy and take you shopping.

 Retail at Tourist Attractions